vidhan-savaliya/Speech_ASS_2/README.md

 python download_segment.py --start 02:25:00 --end 02:35:00
 ```

-### Step 2 — Record your reference voice
+### Step 2 - Record your reference voice

-Place **your own 60-second voice recording** (any speech is fine — just reading aloud works) in the root directory named as:
+Place **your own 60-second voice recording** in the root directory named as:

 ```
 Myvoice.m4a